You are here

 - Identify circumstances implicating judicial security issues and respond appropriately

-The Phase II orientation program brings together several Phase I classes of district judges with less than one year on the bench.
+The Phase II orientation program brings together several Phase I classes of district judges.
 It complements the court orientation activities in a judge's home district and the Center's Phase I orientation seminar.
 The program focuses on substantive areas of law, as well as skills training provided by experienced judges.
-It provides opportunities for discussion and practice with feedback to build skills.
-By the end of the Phase II seminar, participants should be able to
+By the end of the Phase II seminar, participants will be able to

-- Identify the role of the Administrative Office of the U.S. Courts and issues currently facing the judiciary
+- Identify the role of the Administrative Office of the U.S. Courts and the governing structure of the federal judiciary

-- Develop a strategy for staying physically and mentally healthy
+- Develop a strategy for staying physicially and mentally healthy

 - Understand the role of judicial records and explore its impact on legacy building